Top 5 This Week

 5. Ketchum/Sun Valley — The Mountain Town Option

-6. Sandpoint — North Idaho’s Gem
+6. Sandpoint — Lake-and-Mountain Living in the Far North

 Idaho’s best cities share a trait that distinguishes them from comparable communities in more famous western states: they are not performing for visitors.
 Boise is not curating a tourism image.
 Twin Falls is not competing for weekend getaway traffic.
 Even Sun Valley, which is explicitly a resort, maintains a year-round character that keeps it from feeling purely transactional.
 That authenticity — the sense that a place exists for its residents rather than for its marketing — is what the best Idaho communities offer, and it is a quality that is genuinely scarce in the contemporary American West.